132nd-vWing/132-TRP-388/TRP/WPN/WPN 4 Unguided bombs.md

 Objective 2: Understand the difference between CCIP and CCRP delivery.

 Objective 3: Are able to drop unguided bombs using CCIP and CCRP.
+(Both Generalpurpose (MK82/MK84) and Cluster bombs (CBU87/CBU97)  )

 Objective 4: Know the HUD symbology for CCIP and CCRP